Medical Care During Pregnancy

 - Find out your health history, as well as any prescription or over-the-counter medications you may be taking.

 - Explore the medical history of family members.

 - Determine if you have any pregnancy risk factors based on your age, health, and/or personal and family history.

 - Assess your health and check for any problems.

-You will be asked about previous pregnancies and surgeries, medical conditions, and exposure to any contagious diseases.
+You will be asked about previous pregnancies and surgeries, medical conditions, medications, and exposure to any contagious diseases.